 Centered around the Connecticut River, this region includes rural towns and urban centers.
 Many of the most urgent climate impacts are already large concerns in the region (e.g., food security, agriculture, and housing).
-Below are the top two impacts per sector (three listed for tied scores).
+Below are the top two impacts per sector.
 The bookmark icons identify unique regional priorities, meaning for each sector, impacts that are not a top three most urgent impact statewide but are a top two impact regionally.